thefuzz25/thefuzz25.github.io/_posts/2025-10-09-one-poem-later.md

 ---

 ## The Prelude
 I want to write a poem.
 Right now.
-I don't know why, it's just an impulse.
+I don't know why — it's just an impulse.
 So I will.
 And while I’m at it, why not experiment a little?
 In the next 1200 words, you get the rare privilege of peeking into my brain as I try and fail, gracefully, to sound poetic.

 <hr class="dots">

 ## The Process
 #### 8:23 pm
 The topic: unknown.
 The reason: unknown.
 But I want to, and... no that's basically it.
 So let me capture live what I'm thinking as I (hopefully) churn out a melody which is (hopefully) reasonable and not a suffering for you all, my dear readers.
 [Chuckles] Wow, 'my dear readers' makes me sound as though I am a sixty-year-old grandpa, but anyhow.
-My initial thought is to write about love, but then remembered I'd have to make most of it up.
+My initial thought was to write about love, but then remembered I'd have to make most of it up.
 Uh, what about despair?
 Too moody.
 About life?
 Too big.
 Moving on.
 #### 8:31 pm
 [Pauses] Wait, let me put on some music — *Clair de Lune* on repeat should do the trick.
-Work your magic, Debussy!
+Work your magic, Claude!
 Whew, okay, I'm back.
 Where were we?
 Ah yes, the poem.
 #### 8:34 pm
-Why not take one of the overlooked feelings from *Inside Out*?
-Anxiety, perhaps?
-Maybe I could connect something like stage fright, which everyone can relate to, to a gesture of... nope, the Will Smith dance is all that fills my mind — screw you, Instagram.
-Fear, nada?
-Embarrassment?
-Ooh, that just might work.
-[Knuckles crackle softly] Let's cook.
-Shush, dear reader, I'm thinking and I do not like the stare you're giving me, all judgy.

 Why not steal one of the overlooked emotions from _Inside Out_?
 Anxiety, maybe?
 I could connect it with something universal like stage fright.
 But no, all I can picture is Will Smith doing _that_ dance.
 Screw you, Instagram.
 Fear?
 Nah.
 Embarrassment?
 Ooh, that just might work.
 [Knuckles crackle softly] Let’s cook.
 And shush, dear reader, I'm thinking and don't like the stare you're giving me, all judgy.

 Two things come to mind: first, that Austin Butler quote: